-You want to feel confident you’re making the right decision based on all the facts before selecting an in-home agency for your family member.
+You want to feel confident you’re making the right decision based on all the facts before selecting an in-home health care agency for your family member.
 Knowing the right questions to ask is key in the decision-making process.
 Below are some questions and answers that may help.

 How much do your services cost?

 Because every patient’s needs are different, we offer a free on-site assessment to determine the level and amount of care needed rather than offering a one-size-fits-all price.
 This way the patient or family member has a complete assessment of their needs and a treatment plan of care.
-Whether the services required are as simple as light housekeeping and cooking or as complex as catheter or wound care, you have all the information at your fingertips to make an informed decision.
+Whether the services required are as simple as light housekeeping and cooking or as complex as catheter or wound care, you have all the information at your fingertips to make an informed family decision.

 How soon can my caregiver start?

-After the initial assessment by one of our trained nursing staff, we have a good idea of the patient’s personality and level of required care.
+After the initial assessment by one of our trained nursing staff, we have a good idea of the patient’s personality and level of required health care.
 Then with our wide range of caregivers on staff, the patient can be matched with the right person immediately and begin fostering this important relationship, critical for the best patient outcome.

 Is there a minimum amount of hours required?

 No. Because every situation is unique, the hours our caregivers work vary with the patient’s situation.
-One patient may only need transportation and light housekeeping once a week for four hours while another may need 24-hour care provided by a live-in aide.
+One patient may only need transportation and light housekeeping once a week for four hours while another may need 24-hour care provided by a live-in care aide.
 We custom-tailor a schedule that fits the patient, not a minimum timeframe.